ADVERTISEMENT

 Oahu: Fit for Foodies

 Hawaii’s culinary scene is undergoing an exciting renaissance.
 That’s especially evident in Honolulu, where a new generation of young chefs have adopted the Hawaii regional cuisine movement and made it their own.
-At MW Restaurant, husband-and-wife team Wade Ueoka and Michelle Karr-Ueoka, disciples of chef Alan Wong, craft elegant signatures such as mochi-crusted opakapaka.
-At the Pig & the Lady, chef Andrew Le’s bold Southeast Asian flavors are on full display in dishes such as the mapo vegetables with Szechuan mushrooms and fermented chili oil with tofu, kale, and quinoa.
-And favorite son, chef Ed Kenney, has opened his first Waikiki restaurant, Mahina & Sun’s, where local ahi gets gussied up with seaweed salsa verde at the retro-cool Surfjack Hotel.
+At MW Restaurant, husband-and-wife team Wade Ueoka and Michelle Karr-Ueoka, disciples of chef Alan Wong, craft elegant signatures such as mochi-crusted Kona kampachi.
+At the Pig & the Lady, chef Andrew Le’s bold Southeast Asian flavors are on full display in dishes such as the black truffle tofu gnocchi with wood ear mushrooms, ginger herb sausage, and Mrs. Cheng’s soy milk.
+And at favorite son, chef Ed Kenney's first Waikiki restaurant, Mahina & Sun’s, local ahi gets gussied up with seaweed salsa verde at the retro-cool Surfjack Hotel.

 Kauai: Calling All Nature Lovers